Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Discussion

-Scaling analysis of simulated (or experimentally obtained) size distributions (and PDFs) is very hard and prone to errors task, because of the some uncertainty related to proper and optimal binning procedures for preparation of histograms.
+Scaling analysis of simulated (or experimentally obtained) size distributions and histograms (PDFs) is very hard and prone to errors task, because of the some uncertainty related to proper and optimal binning procedures for preparation of histograms.
 In contrast, the scaling analysis of experimental and simulated CDFs has much higher stability to statistical deviations and outliers among data.
-The better collapse of scaled CDF curves could be seen even by visual comparison of scaled simulated histograms (Fig.~\ref{Pileup_PDFCDF_scaled}a and Fig.~\ref{Wall_PDF_scaled}a) with their scaled CDFs (Fig.~\ref{Pileup_PDFCDF_scaled}b and Fig.~\ref{Wall_CDF_scaled}b).
+It is partially explained by the absence of shape scaling (\ref{eq16}).
+The better collapse of scaled CDF curves could be seen even by visual comparison of scaled simulated histograms (PDFs) (Fig.~\ref{Pileup_PDFCDF_scaled}a,b and Fig.~\ref{Wall_PDF_scaled}) with their scaled CDFs (Fig.~\ref{Pileup_PDFCDF_scaled}c,d, Fig.~\ref{Pileup_CDF_Gauss_vs_Weibull}, and Fig.~\ref{Wall_CDF_Gauss_vs_Weibull}).

-The initial ``singular'' configurations of walls after some time sweeps evolve to scale-free distributions (Fig.~\ref{Wall_PDF_scaled}a), that is different from pile-up distributions with broad peaks for the same time (Fig.~\ref{Pileup_PDFCDF_scaled}a).
+The initial ``singular'' configurations of walls after some time sweeps evolve to scale-free distributions (Fig.~\ref{Wall_PDF_scaled}), that is different from pile-up distributions with broad peaks for the same time (Fig.~\ref{Pileup_PDFCDF_scaled}a).
 That is why in practical sense the notion of ``average cluster size'' seems to be meaningless for this kind of cluster size distributions (i.e. for exponential-like wall arrangements) without distinctive peaks.
 This observations can give some insights as to possible roots for self-affine arrangements of defects and their manifestations at the surface of plastically deformed metals.
-Because in the asymptotic limit of high values of $n>n_0$ and $t \gg t_0$ the exponential distribution of wall sizes (\ref{eq15}) can be approximated as $f(n,t) \sim A(t)-B(t)n$, where are $A(t)$ and $B(t)$ are some functions of time steps.
-That is why in practice to estimate the level of hierarchy of defect substructures and related scale of damage it is necessary to measure not only the integral ``averaged'' characteristics of defect ensembles (density per area, average size, etc.), but also to define more specific characteristics, related with their size distribution, like CDFs and their parameters \cite{GatsenkoCGW09}.
-One of the examples of such scaling analysis applied for CDFs was demonstrated for statistical analysis of features observed on surfaces of plastically deformed Al single crystals under real-time video monitoring and processing \cite{KEM}.

-At the moment some details of the simulation process cannot be compared directly with the theoretical results for large $n$ and $t$ because simulations were carried out for relatively low number of aggregating monomers ($\sim $10$^{6})$ and in the limited time range ($<10^4$ steps).
-That is why to check the exact solutions and make more reliable conclusions the bigger simulations are under way now in the DG DCI ``SLinCA@Home''.